OutcomeResearchDesign StrategySolution

 Informed

-Providing passengers live information
+Providing passengers live information for better traveling experience

 Flexibility with